StephanHCB/go-generator-lib/README.md

     default: 'hello world'
 ```

-This defines two templates `src/sub/sub.go.tmpl` and `src/main.go.tmpl` and what target path
+This defines templates like `src/sub/sub.go.tmpl` and `src/main.go.tmpl` and what target path
 they'll be rendered to in the target directory.
 It also specifies which parameter variables will be available during rendering.